MildTomato/Meth/README.md

 # Meth

-Meth is for users to buy and sell [M]isleading [E]ncrypted [Th]umbnails, built on top of Ethereum blockchain.
+Meth is for users to buy and sell [M]isleading [E]ncrypted [Th]umbnails, built on top of Ethereum blockchain (or any encrypted data that requires a transfer between buyer and seller).
 You can find a functioning demo at: http://buymeth.com

 ## Motivation